pknell/cloud-formation-daily-test/blog-cf.md

 All we're doing in this function is:
 1. Import aws-sdk so that we can access the CloudFormation API
 1. Create the parameters needed to create a Stack.
 The parameter called "Parameters" is for the CF template's parameters (as opposed to parameters of the createStack call).
+When you're testing with your own project (rather than Docker.templ), you'll probably have different parameters because 'KeyName', 'ManagerSize', and 'ClusterSize' are specific to the Docker template.
 1. Initiate creation of the Stack

 The function for stopping the environment is similar: